Join the Lab

 Interested postdoctoral fellows should contact Dr. Peters anytime through the year (see How to Apply below).
 External funding is through government and charitable agencies.
 International trainees encouraged to apply.

-There are various opportunities for undergraduate students, summer students, and lab volunteers throughout the year.
+There are various opportunities for undergraduate students and summer students throughout the year.
 Interested individuals are encouraged to contact Dr. Peters early to discuss interest and potential opportunities.

 How to Apply